Neural Methods for Amortized Inference: NEURAL POSTERIOR INFERENCE

-The concept of an inference network that returns parameters of a variational posterior distribution dates to at least \citet{Dayan_1995}, where $\kappab_{\gammab}(\cdot)$ was called a recognition model.
-It has since been used in various ways, for example for making inference on hyperparameters in Gaussian process models \citep{Rehn_2022} or for making inference on latent variables within deep Gaussian process models by \citet{Dai_2015}. \citet{Rezende_2015} and \citet{Kingma_2016} add flexibility to the variational posterior by constructing $q(\,\cdot\,; \kappab_\gammab(\Zvec)), \Zvec \in \mathcal{Z},$ using a normalising flow, so that the inference network $\kappab_\gammab(\cdot)$ returns both the parameters of the flow's starting distribution and those governing the flow (see Section~\ref{sec:NF} of the Supplementary Material).
-Variational auto-encoders \citep{Kingma_2013}, comprise an inference network in the encoding stage that maps the data directly to parameters of the approximate posterior distribution (see Section~\ref{sec:reverseKL-others} of the Supplementary Material).
-An in-depth treatment of amortised variational inference can be found in \citet{Zhang_2018}, \citet{Ganguly_2023}, and \citet{Margossian_2023}.
+The concept of an inference network that returns parameters of a variational posterior distribution dates back to \citet{Dayan_1995}, where $\kappab_{\gammab}(\cdot)$ was called a recognition model.
+It has since been used in various ways, for example for inference on hyperparameters in Gaussian process models \citep{Rehn_2022} or on latent variables within deep Gaussian process models \citep{Dai_2015}. \citet{Rezende_2015} and \citet{Kingma_2016} add flexibility to the variational posterior distribution by constructing $q\{\,\cdot\,; \kappab_\gammab(\Zvec)\}, \Zvec \in \mathcal{Z},$ using a normalizing flow, so that the inference network $\kappab_\gammab(\cdot)$ returns both the parameters of the flow's starting distribution and those governing the flow.
+Variational auto-encoders \citep{Kingma_2013} comprise an inference network in the encoding stage that maps the data directly to parameters of the approximate posterior distribution.
+More in-depth treatments of amortized variational inference are provided by \citet{Zhang_2018}, \citet{Ganguly_2023}, and \citet{Margossian_2023}.